ndmekala/dotfiles/README.md

 - sample config file for `todo-txt` CLI
 - `z` for fast directory jumping
 - a minimalist `tmux` configuration
+- colorschemes for iTerm on macOS
+- config and colorschemes for `xterm` on other systems
+- a simple `i3` configuration

+I’ve used these dots on macOS, Linux (Ubuntu), OpenBSD, and WSL.
+The script will (harmlessly) set up _all_ the config files, not just those intended for the particular OS.

 ## See Also